KamilSJaron/smudgeplot/README.md

 smudgeplot all -o data/Scer/trial_run_ylim70 data/Scer/kmerpairs_text.smu -ylim 70
 ```

-There is also a plotting module that requires the coverage and a list of smudges and their respective sizes listed in a tabular file.
-This plotting module does not inference and should be used only if you know the right answers already.
+There is also a plotting module that requires the coverage, a list of smudges, and the smudge sizes listed in a tabular file.
+This plotting module does not perform the inference and should be used only if you know the right answers already.

-### How smudgeplot works
+## How smudgeplot works

 This tool extracts heterozygous kmer pairs from kmer count databases and performs gymnastics with them.
 We are able to disentangle genome structure by comparing the sum of kmer pair coverages (CovA + CovB) to their relative coverage (CovB / (CovA + CovB)).
 Such an approach also allows us to analyze obscure genomes with duplications, various ploidy levels, etc.